-"While the right granted to a telephone company by Public Utilities Code section 7901 has often been termed a "franchise" . . . it is not a grant of a proprietary interest in the street."
+"While the right granted to a telephone company by Public Utilities Code section 7901 has often been termed a "franchise"... it is not a grant of a proprietary...
+It is not a grant of a proprietary interest in the street."
 75 Cal.
 App.
 3d 957 at 963.

-A proprietary interest is on ownership interest evidenced by title.
-There is no doubt that the utility has no proprietary interest in the street, that is it does not own the street.
-The Redondo Beach court recognized this with its next statement: "The utility acquires only a limited right to use the streets to the extent necessary to furnish communication services to the public".
+A proprietary interest is an ownership interest evidenced by title.
+There is no doubt that this utility has no proprietary interest in the street, that is it does not own the street.
+The Redondo Beach court recognized this with its next statement: "The utility requires only a limited right to use the streets to the extent necessary to furnish communication services to the public".
 I can think of nothing that better describes a possessory interest under property tax rule 21.
 This exclusive right to use the streets for communication purposes is equivalent to a grazing right or other limited right that is recognized as a possessory interest by the courts.
 See Dressler v.
 Alpine County, 64 Cal.
 App.
 3d 557.

-Another section of the Redondo Beach case which may be thought to support the company's position appears on page 464 in denying that there is a cause of action of inverse condemnation.
+Another section of the Redondo Beach case which may be thought to support the company's position appears on page 464 in denying that there is a cause of action for inverse condemnation.

-"Thus, the required relocation cannot form the basis for an action inverse condemnation.
-In order to state a course of action for inverse condemnation, there must be an invasion or appropriation of some valuable property right possessed by the claimant."
+"Thus, the required relocation cannot form the basis for an action in inverse Condemnation.
+In order to state a course of action for inverse condemnation, There must be an invasion or appropriation of some valuable property right Possessed by the claimant."

 If this language were referring to the right to use the city streets it would indeed be significant.
-However, the facts are the T. merely moved from one location to another location to provide the same, or maybe even increased, services.
-The court is merely saying that the relocation by itself is not a valuable property right, a point I think is a valuable and taxable right and not in any way equivalent to a relocation of facilities.
+However, the facts are that Redacted merely moved from one location to another location to provide the same, or maybe even increased, services.
+The court is merely saying that the relocation by itself is not a valuable property right, a I think in which we can all agree.
+A right to use the street is a valuable and taxable right and not in any way equivalent to a relocation of facilities.

-We should continue to assess special franchises in the manner described in memorandums mentioned above.
+We should continue to assess special franchises in the manner described in Redacted memorandums mentioned above.

-RDM:fr
+RDN:fr